k-basinski/ned_psych/README.md

 Phone: 58 349 15 55, 58 349 15 69

-If you want to talk in person, schedule a meeting first.
+If you want to talk in person, schedule a meeting via e-mail.

-## Class hours and forms of credit
+## Class hours

-Class is on Thursdays from 12:45 to 3:00.
+Class is on Thursdays from 12:45pm to 3:00pm.
 Either room 39 or 5 (check your schedule!)

+## Credit

 To receive credit you need to: